usexfg/.github/profile/README.md

 Fuego is a decentralized p2p privacy blockchain banking network based from the CryptoNote protocol, that enables value within its network to inherit sound money properties and the benefits of modern private banking services like secure storage of value, untraceable peer-to-peer payments & transfers, zero-knowledge [collateralization](https://github.com/usexfg/cold-dao) with zkSTARKs, & access to market-rate interest yield on XFG.

 Developed by advocates for freedom thru sound money, Fuego functions as a free & fully open-source blockchain bank providing an alternative to ~tyranny~ centralized banking.
-Through it's **decentralized** design, Fuego Bank is owned not by any 'one' person- nor singular entity, corrupt government, nor evil corp_oration- instead, Fuego is owned & operated by the people who use it thru p2p distributed consensus.
+Through it's **decentralized** design, Fuego Bank is owned not by any 'one' person- nor singular entity, corrupt government, or evil corp_oration- instead, Fuego is owned & operated by the people who use it thru p2p distributed consensus.
 Available online 24/7/365 & freely accessible to anyone with an internet connection- worldwide; as a public tool for digital privacy, economic sovereignty, and financial freedom.

-Unique features of Fuego include ultra-secure p2p wallet messaging, as well as rolling term-locked (up to 1 year) on-chain deposits, also known as CDs: an initiative to earn interest on XFG **C**ertificates **☯**f **L**edger **D**eposit yield. (alpha version available, with zk-proofs and smart contract interest redemption expected early 2026. update: 2/26 live on TESTNET)
+Unique features of Fuego include ultra-secure p2p wallet messaging, as well as rolling term-locked (up to 1 year) on-chain deposits, also known as COLD: an initiative to earn interest on XFG **C**ertificates **☯**f **L**edger **D**eposit yield. (alpha version available, with zk-proofs and smart contract interest redemption expected early 2026. update: 2/26 live on TESTNET)

 ## What is XF₲ ?